eth-cscs/spack-batteries-included/readme.md

 $ ./spack.x --version
 ```

-\* Technically `libfuse2.so.2`, `libpthread.so.0`, `libc.so.6`, `libdl.so.2` are
-  still required deps, but they should be installed on your system (hopefully).
+¹ Technically the system dependencies are the following shared libraries:
+- `libc.so.6`
+- `libcrypt.so.1`
+- `libdl.so.2`
+- `libfuse2.so.2`
+- `libm.so.6`
+- `libpthread.so.0`
+- `libresolv.so.2`
+- `librt.so.1`
+- `libutil.so.1`
+of which libfuse2 is the only non-standard dependency.
+If your system supports
+rootless containers it likely has FUSE installed already!
+We can't statically
+link libfuse because it calls a setuid executable with a hard-coded path.

 ## How does it work?
-`spack.x` consists of a slightly hacked version* of the AppImage runtime concatenated
+`spack.x` consists of a slightly hacked² version of the AppImage runtime concatenated
 with a big squashfs file which includes `bzip2`, `clingo`, `curl`, `git`,
 `gmake`, `gzip`, `openssl`, `patch`, `python`, `tar`, `unzip`, `xz`, `zstd` and
 their dependencies.

-\* it uses zstd and dynamically links against libfuse.
+² it uses zstd for good compression and dynamically links against libfuse
+instead of dlopen'ing it.

 When you run `./spack.x [args]` it will use fusermount (through libfuse) to mount
 this squahfs file in a temporary directory, and then execute the entrypoint
 binary [AppRun](bootstrap-spack/AppRun).

-The AppRun executable sets some environment variables like PATH and DL_LIBRARY_PATH
+The AppRun executable sets some environment variables like PATH and
-to the bin and lib folders of the squashfs file, and then it executes
+`DL_LIBRARY_PATH` to the bin and lib folders of the squashfs file, and then it
-`python3 path/to/copy/of/spack/bin/spack [args]`.
+executes `python3 path/to/copy/of/spack/bin/spack [args]`.

 When the command is done running, the runtime unmounts the squashfs file again.